MarcinOrlowski/sddm-lavalamp-mhl/README.md

 ## What is it?

-Lava Lamp is an animated [SDDM dynamic theme](https://github.com/sddm/sddm/) stylized after the classic lava lamp.
+Lava Lamp is an animated [SDDM dynamic theme](https://github.com/sddm/sddm/) stylized after the classic [lava lamp](https://wikipedia.org/wiki/Lava_lamp).
 It features a mesmerizing animation of colorful blobs that move and change shape, creating a relaxing and soothing visual effect.
 The theme is designed to be visually appealing and to provide a unique and engaging user experience.
-Comes in three different styles!

-### Styles
+### Themes

+Comes in multiple color themes to suit your liking.

-#### Style `heat`
+#### Heat

 ![Lava Lamp MHL Style Heat](img/preview-heat.webp)

-#### Style `ocean`
+#### Ocean

 ![Lava Lamp MHL Style Ocean](img/preview-ocean.webp)

-#### Style `forest`
+#### Forest

 ![Lava Lamp MHL Style Forest](img/preview-forest.webp)